Commercial Roof Inspections in Kearney, Hastings, York, Seward, NE for Wind, Hail & Tornado Damage Insurance Claims After Storm on June 14, 2022

 - Waco: A large concrete grain bin was downed by extreme winds.

 - York: Hail the size of baseballs pounded the community leaving severe roof storm damage behind.
 The York College Campus was hit hard, and widespread damage was reported.

 RestoreMasters sent emergency roof repair and commercial building inspection experts to Beatrice, NE, after a storm on June 11, 2022.

 Severe storms, bringing hail, strong winds, or tornadoes can cause severe roof damage, by ripping off roofing systems.
-Older roofs are susceptible to severe wind damage, by winds as low as 50 mph.
-Roof damage can be severe or mild, depending on various factors which include: materials used on the roof, impact of debris, building height and proximity to other buildings, age, angle and shape of the roof and type of roofing.
+Some older roofs can be damaged by winds as low as 50 miles per hour.
+The severity of roof damage depends on several factors including: type and age of roofing materials, presence of flying debris, roof shape and angle, building height and proximity to adjacent structures and the quality of original roof installation.